forkkit/supertokens-node-mysql-ref-jwt/README.md

 ```
 - In a GET API which returns a rendered html page (for example when using server side rendered ReactJS):
   - If you get an UNAUTHORISED error, redirect to a login page.
-  - If you get a TRY_REFRESH_TOKEN error, then send HTML & JS that attempts to call the refreshtoken API via the auth-website package and if that is successful, call the current API again.
+  - If you get a TRY_REFRESH_TOKEN error, then send HTML & JS that attempts to call the refreshtoken API via the auth-website package and if that is successful, call the current API again, else redirect to a login page.
 - In all other APIs
   - If you get an UNAUTHORISED or TRY_REFRESH_TOKEN error, send a status code that represents session expiry